Duterte orders arrest of Mighty Corp. owner

 “Marami siyang ginagawa saka pinangangalandakan niyang nabibili niya lahat ng opisyales dito sa ating bansa eh [He has been doing a lot of things and he has been boasting that he can buy all officials],” he added.

-Panelo said the President gave the order after he revealed to Cabinet officials that he received a package from Mighty Corp. that contained a pile of cash.
+Panelo said the President gave the order after he revealed to Cabinet officials that he received a package that contained a pile of cash.

 “The President thought it was wine but when Bong Go, Special Assistant to the President, opened it, he saw it was full of cash.
 So he ordered it returned to the sender.
 They were able to catch them in the airplane,” he said.